haiwera-silk-cd/magento-devdocs/guides/v2.3/extension-dev-guide/declarative-schema/migration-commands.md

   - Changing column precision
   - Changing the column type

-* *Opposite to destructive operations (ODO)* - In the case of a failed Magento installation, SQL DDL operations that are the opposite of  destructive operations can be used for rollback.
-For example, changing the column type from CHAR to INT is a destructive operation.
+* *Opposite to destructive operations (ODO)* - In the case of a failed Magento installation, SQL DDL operations that are the opposite of  destructive operations can be used for rollback. 例如， changing the column type from CHAR to INT is a destructive operation.
 The rollback operation changes the type from INT to CHAR.

 When safe mode is enabled, Magento creates a CSV file each time a destructive operation for a table or column occurs.
 You can find these files at the following locations: